pdebuyl/euroscipy_document/report.rst

 Worldline with respect to the `PAYID` reference from Ogone is not possible from their data and requires a manual lookup.

+The platform developped for the payments has been reduced to a standalone version for the ULB.
+The source code is available on github https://github.com/pdebuyl/eua-payment and has been implemented on a server of the ULB with success.

 Acknowledgments
 ===============